The Revolution Was Never Going To Be Televised

 Think about it.
 Left-wing populism, while aspirational, deals with the future.
 It says vote for me and something wonderful will happen.
 By comparison, right-wing populism is at its core grievance politics.
 It says vote for me, or something bad will happen.
 The fear of losing something always trumps - pardon the pun - the hope of gaining something.

-It didn't occurred to me at the time, but after Antonin Scalia died in 2016, I wondered why more progressives weren't excited at the prospects of appointing a liberal judge to replace him.
+It didn't occur to me at the time, but after Antonin Scalia died in 2016, I wondered why more progressives weren't excited at the prospects of appointing a liberal judge to replace him.
 What an opportunity, I thought, to change the balance of power on the highest court in the land.
 Certainly Democrats would be motivated to turn out and vote.
 But alas, that didn't happen.
 Progressives never seized on the opportunity afforded them.

 You know who did?
 Conservatives, that's who.
 For them, the idea that Clinton would be able to replace a conservative lion like Scalia with a liberal judge was all the motivation they needed to turn out at the polls.
 While Clinton did win the popular vote, she lost the all-important electoral college.
 Fear motivated the Right in a way no one could've foreseen.